Erik Durm: Borussia Dortmund

 In the 2012–13 season, Durm signed a contract with Borussia Dortmund until June 2014 and Durm was inducted into Borussia Dortmund II competing in the German third league.
 In the 2012–13 3.
 Liga season, on 21 July 2012, Durm made his professional football debut in a game for Borussia Dortmund II against VfL Osnabrück.
 On 18 May 2013, Durm featured in the 38th and last matchday in a 1–0 away win over the second team of VfB Stuttgart.

 In the 2013–14 Bundesliga season, Durm was inducted into Borussia Dortmund's first team and, on 10 August 2013, debuted for BVB in the Bundesliga; coming on in the 87th minute for Robert Lewandowski as a substitute in BVB's 4–0 win over FC Augsburg.
 Durm debuted in the UEFA Champions League on 1 October 2013 in a 3–0 victory over French club Olympique Marseille.

 At the start of the 2014–15 season, Durm came on as a substitute in the 2014 DFL-Supercup.
 He scored his first Bundesliga goal in a 2–0 victory over Hertha Berlin on 9 May 2015.

 Huddersfield Town

 On 13 July 2018, it was announced that Durm had completed a transfer to Huddersfield Town for an undisclosed fee.
 Durm signed a one-year contract, with the club having the option to extend for a further year.

 Eintracht Frankfurt

-On 3 July 2019, Durm joined Bundesliga club Eintracht Frankfurt on a four-year-contract.
+On 3 July 2019, Durm joined Bundesliga club Eintracht Frankfurt on a four-year contract.

-Kaiserslautern
+1. FC Kaiserslautern

 On 22 June 2022, Durm moved to 1.
 FC Kaiserslautern.

+On 24 January 2024, Durm announced he had agreed the termination of his contract with Kaiserslautern citing injury problems and lack of playing time and would retire from playing with immediate effect, thus missing the DFB-Pokal final at the end of the season.